bigscience-workshop/petals/README.md

 This server will host 8 (out of 24) blocks of a [tiny 560M version](https://huggingface.co/bloom-testing/test-bloomd-560m-main) of the BLOOM model that was converted for Petals.

-> If you'd like to run the full BLOOM straight away, please see [this instruction](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) (you'll need several GPUs!).
+> If you'd like to run a swarm of servers with the full BLOOM straight away, please see [this instruction](https://github.com/bigscience-workshop/petals/wiki/Launch-your-own-swarm) (you'll need several GPUs!).
 To run a different model, see [this wiki page](https://github.com/bigscience-workshop/petals/wiki/Run-a-custom-model-with-PETALS).

 Once the server has started, it will print out a ton of information, including an important line like this: